geco-nhm/methods-of-gradient-analysis/README.md

 # Methods of Gradient Analysis

 This repository contains teaching material for the course [BIOS5210 – Methods of Gradient Analysis](https://www.uio.no/studier/emner/matnat/ibv/BIOS5210/index-eng.html).
-Real ecological data sets are provided alongside R scripts for data labs (practicals) in the course.
-Lectures (powerpoint slides) are found elsewhere.
+As a first step, we only provide the R scripts for data labs (practicals) in the course.
+Data sets for the practicals, supprting texts, and lectures (powerpoint slides) are found elsewhere.

 Course taught by prof. Rune Halvorsen at the University of Oslo.

+Repository generated March 2025.

 ## Using the code